 - Water down greenhouse to discourage red spider mite as they don’t like damp conditions.

-- Thin fruit such as apples, you will then get bigger fruit.
+- Thin fruit, you will then get bigger apples and pears.

 - Peg down Strawberry runners.